backdrop-contrib/entityreference_autofill/README.md

 - Add an Entity Reference field to content type A.
   Supported widgets: Autocomplete, Select list, and Checkboxes/radio buttons.
-  Note that the field can only have one value; multi-value fields don't work.
+  Note: The field can only have one value; multi-value fields are not supported.

   - In the Entity Reference field instance settings, enable the option "Entity Reference Autofill" under "Additional behaviors".
 Select the source field you